 Sorghum is a warm climate, annual grass used for strip grazing, silage and hay, capable of very high yields under the right conditions.
-Irrigation is usually essential for best performance.
-There are many varieties, hybrids and sub-types - select with care to suit your conditions.
+Suited to both irrigated and dryland situations, there are many varieties and sub-types to choose from to suit your conditions.